 In the United Kingdom, The Global Human Rights Sanctions Regulations 2020 came into effect on July 6.
 This regulation is under the Sanctions and Anti-Money Laundering Act 2018.
 Foreign Minister Dominic Raab had announced in 2019 that his country would enact Magnitsky's law, which envisions freezing the assets of people responsible for human rights violations after leaving the European Union (Brexit).
 In the United States of America (USA), the Magnitsky Act, enacted in 2012, envisages the US government to impose sanctions on individuals, companies, or institutions on the grounds of human rights violations or corruption in the world.

 What Is The Magnitsky Act?

 The name of the Global Magnitsky Human Rights Responsibility Act in the USA comes from lawyer Sergey Magnitsky, who was tortured while in custody in Russia in 2009 and found dead in his prison cell.
 Russia claims that Magnitsky died of a heart attack.
 Still, some human rights organizations believe the lawyer has been targeted because it exposes tax evasion by senior government officials in the country.
 After the incident, the USA and European countries demanded that the responsible bureaucrats be punished, arguing that Russia did not take the necessary measures during detention.
 Accordingly, the law called Magnitsky was accepted in the American Congress in 2012.
 This law envisaged that Russian authorities, which the US Foreign and Treasury ministries believe to be responsible for serious human rights violations, impose sanctions such as freezing their assets in the USA and banning their entry into the USA.
-In 2016, the scope of the law was expanded and not only became a Russia-oriented law but gained a global dimension.
+In 2016, the law's scope was expanded and became a Russia-oriented law but gained a global dimension.

 The Effects of The Global Human Rights Sanctions Regulations